 Colonial History: Berlin Conference 1884/85

-The West Africa Conference 1884/85 was held in Berlin at the invitation of the German Chancellor Otto von Bismark and was intended to regulate freedom of trade in Niger and Congo.
-Their final document, the Congo Act, formed the basis for the division of the continent into colonies in the following race for Africa – the young people took a closer look at the West African country of Benin.
-In addition to the colonial scars, positive aspects regarding similarities in “childhood and play” were also brought to mind.
-Childhood plays from African and European countries thus laid a humane and dramaturgical narrative thread of the play’s development.
+The West Africa Conference 1884/85 was held in Berlin at the invitation of the German Chancellor Otto von Bismarck and was intended to regulate the freedom of trade between Niger and Congo.
+Their final document, the Congo Act, formed the basis for the division of the continent into colonies in the following race for dominance over the vast African territory.
+The participants in our production specifically took a closer look at the west african country of Benin.
+In contrast to the colonial scars, positive aspects like the similarities in childhoods and play of african and european countries were also explored.
+This laid a humane and dramaturgical narrative thread for the development of the stage play.

 Premiere of P14 at the Volksbühne am Rosa-Luxemburg Platz Berlin

 During the rehearsals, the way in which to incorporate the children’s game ‘blind chicken’, which in Germany is called ‘blind cow’, into the scenes of the play was developed.
 The representations of the chickens should not be realistic, but should mimic the styles of the masks and the voodoo traditions of Benin.
 Using video and other tribal imagery, the young people began to explore Benin’s animistic traditions and created their own personal interpretation of a masked figure by using the simple design parameters of “African Mask + Chicken = Blind Chicken”.
 They later embodied these figures in their performance.